richardpct/aws-terraform-tuto07/README.md

 ```

 We define the behavior of our Load Balancer: it forwards the requests to the
-the web servers on port 8000, and check the health of our service by using the
+web servers on port 8000, and check the health of our service by using the test
-test page located at /cgi-bin/ping.py (you will see later how this script is created),
+page located at /cgi-bin/ping.py (you will see later how this script is created),
-and the Load Balancer listens the requests in port 80:
+and the Load Balancer listens the external requests on port 80:

 ```
 resource "aws_lb_target_group" "web" {